Danny-Devs/gitlify/docs/prd.md

 - Next.js 14+ with App Router for the web platform
 - TypeScript for type-safe development
 - PostgreSQL with Prisma ORM for data persistence
-- Local LLM integration for code analysis and explanation generation
+- Local LLM integration for cost-free code analysis and explanation generation
 - Interactive visualization libraries for component relationship diagrams
 - GitHub API integration for repository data